cryo-es/OverStim/README.md

 - **Being orbed by Zenyatta:** +30% intensity while active

 Known Issues:
+- Some features don't work with colourblind settings enabled.
 - Poor detection of Mercy's heal beam at 2560x1440p.
 - Probably doesn't work at aspect ratios other than 16:9.
 - High latency to the game server causes Mercy's beam to reconnect to people slower when switching beam types.
 This can cause temporary gaps in vibration.